Adolphe Merkle Institute: Structure

 AMI is an interdisciplinary research center, focused on fundamental and application-oriented research in soft nano- and materials sciences.

 The institute is headed by an executive director and executive board, who report to a scientific advisory board and institute council.
-Administrative structures are said to be kept lean and AMI employs an industry liaison and technology transfer office for partners from industry and academia, dedicated personnel for EU project proposals and a communications officer.
+Administrative structures are said to be kept lean and AMI employs an industry liaison and technology transfer office for partners from industry and academia, and a communications officer.

-50% of AMI staff are doctoral students and 20% postdoctoral researchers.
+40% of AMI staff are doctoral students and 20% postdoctoral researchers.

 The emphasis on interdisciplinarity is also reflected in how the research groups are constituted.
 They do not adhere to the traditional distinction of fields in the natural sciences but rather have interdisciplinary topics as their research focus.

-The principal investigators of the research groups have full professorships at the University of Fribourg's faculty of science.
+The principal investigators of the research groups have full professorships at the University of Fribourg's Faculty of Science and Medicine.
 They teach at the Master's level but have a decreased teaching load in order to dedicate more time towards research activities at AMI.